top of page

 Crêpeaffaire at The Hippodrome

-This brand-new spot is the perfect place to get battered in the heart of Leicester Square, with a modern take on this traditional, Breton fayre.
+Crepeaffaire is the perfect place to get battered in the heart of Leicester Square, with a modern take on this traditional, Breton fayre.
 It offers perfectly thin, sweet or savoury, hand-crafted crêpes, made with organic flour and natural ingredients to eat in or take-away With cocktails on tap, vegan and gluten-free options, plus accessible prices – savoury crêpes start from just £7 – Crêpeaffaire is proving to be a flipping good choice from breakfast through to lunch and dinner.
 Crêpeaffaire Cranbourn St, London, WC2H 7JH

 Tupi London

-This Elephant & Castle pancake hotspot fuses the best of Europe and South America, making it a firm brunch favourite for locals.
+This Elephant & Castle or Peckham pancake hotspot fuses the best of Europe and South America, making it a firm brunch favourite for locals.
 Popular Tupi combos include ‘mixed berries and banana pancake with Crème Fraîche and sweet jams’, ‘salted caramel and Oreo pancakes with berries and ice cream’, and the daddy - their ‘bacon, cheddar cheese, fried egg, maple syrup, and Crème Fraîche pancakes’.
 Ding and very much, dong.
 Tupi London, 2, Castle Square, Elephant Rd, London SE17 1EN

 Granger & Co

-Bill Granger's global chain of relaxed and delicious restaurants bring Londoners his legendary, Aussie hotcakes on the breakfast and lunch menus.
+The late, much loved chef, Bill Granger's global chain of relaxed and delicious restaurants bring Londoners his legendary, Aussie hotcakes on the breakfast and lunch menus.
 These thick and fluffy badboys are made with creamy ricotta and stacked with banana and illegally moreish honeycomb butter.
 Granger & Co Multiple locations

 Dobar